-Language skills are in demand and can be used in almost any career, particularly within businesses that trade internationally
+Language skills can be used in almost any career, and particularly in businesses that trade internationally

 Jobs directly related to your degree include:

 - Academic researcher